 What should I tell employees to bring on their first day?

 An employee’s first day can be made so much easier with a little prep work.
-Whether you have onboarding software that automates this process or not, a simple communication to your employees prior to their first day will help.
-Share this checklist with your new hires for the best first day impression:
+Whether you have onboarding software that automates this process or not, simple communication to your employees prior to their first day will help.
+Share this checklist with your new hires for the best first-day impression:

 - Passport OR